Taking Action on Climate and Fragility Risks

 Common public interest

-adelphi research is recognised as a non-profit by the tax authorities I of Berlin, most recently according to a March 15, 2016 authorisation. adelphi supports the following non-profit purposes: promotion of science and research as well as students' support (§ 52 section 2 sentence 1 No. 1 AO), promotion of public and occupational education (§ 52 section 2 sentence 1 No. 7 AO), the promotion of environmental protection (§ 52 section 2 sentence 1 No. 8 AO) and international development (§ 52 section 2 sentence 1 No. 15 AO).
+adelphi research was recognised by the Finanzamt für Körperschaften I in Berlin as a non-profit organisation in a decision dated 7th May 2019. adelphi supports the following non-profit purposes: promotion of science and research as well as students' support (§ 52 section 2 sentence 1 No. 1 AO), promotion of public and occupational education (§ 52 section 2 sentence 1 No. 7 AO), the promotion of environmental protection (§ 52 section 2 sentence 1 No. 8 AO) and international development (§ 52 section 2 sentence 1 No. 15 AO).

 adelphi research is authorised to issue tax receipts for donations that are used according to the statutes.

 adelphi recommends to visit the websites linked via this platform.
 However, following a judgment by Hamburg Regional Court (Landgericht), we must dissociate ourselves from the design and contents of linked pages in order to counter future compensation claims.

 All information contained in this Internet offering was carefully checked.
 We make every effort to continually extend and update the available information.
 However, we cannot guarantee that the material contained herein is complete, correct and absolutely up-to-date. adelphi makes this information available without any sort of explicit or implicit promise or guarantee. adelphi rules out any liability for damages incurred directly or indirectly by using this website, as far as they are not attributable to intention or gross negligence on the part of adelphi.